-1) Fourth-year students will participate in a year-long, weekly 1-hour didactic component on supervision and consultation (provided by two faculty members, one in the fall semester and the other in the spring semester) for this course.

-2) Fourth-year students will participate in a year-long, weekly 1-hour group supervision/consultation seminar (provided by a faculty member) for this course.

-3) Fourth-year students will have a year-long, weekly 1-hour practicum component for this course, in which they will provide clinical supervision to a second-year student.
+- 1) Fourth-year students will participate in a year-long, weekly 1-hour didactic component on supervision and consultation (provided by two faculty members, one in the fall semester and the other in the spring semester) for this course. - 2) Fourth-year students will participate in a year-long, weekly 1-hour group supervision/consultation seminar (provided by a faculty member) for this course. - 3) Fourth-year students will have a year-long, weekly 1-hour practicum component for this course, in which they will provide clinical supervision to a second-year student. - i.

-i.
 Both Fourth-year and Second-year students are required to participate in this 1:1 1-hour supervision component within the assigned time slot slated for this course (essentially, this is the laboratory component of the course).
 Please note though that given the numbers (for example, in a given year the number of fourth- and second-year students are not the same), it's not always possible to have 1:1 supervision.
-In such cases, the instructors have discussed how to handle it for that year and will notify students as the course commences.
+In such cases, the instructors have discussed how to handle it for that year and will notify students as the course commences. - 4) First-year students will begin shadowing the clinical supervision process by joining and observing the supervision between faculty and Third-year students completing Externship III and IV.